Raed Al Kontar

 Personalized Federated Learning via Domain Adaptation with an Application to Distributed 3D Printing

-Best student paper finalist, Quality Control and Reliability Engineering (QCRE), IISE annual conference, 2020
+Best paper finalist, data analytics and information systems (DAIS) division, IISE annual conference, 2021

 On Negative Transfer and Structure of Latent Functions in Multi-output Gaussian Processes